2023 Most Popular Biochemistry & Biophysics Bachelor's Degree Schools in the Great Lakes Region

 Women make up 33% of the biochemistry majors at the school.

-Miami University - Oxford came in at #8 in this year’s edition of the Most Popular Biochemistry & Biophysics Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Miami University - Oxford is a large public school located in the fringe town of Oxford.
+Miami University - Oxford ranked #8 on this year’s Most Popular Biochemistry & Biophysics Bachelor’s Degree Schools in the Great Lakes Region list.
+Miami University - Oxford is a fairly large public school located in the fringe town of Oxford.

 About 40% of the students majoring in biochemistry at the school are women while 60% are male.

-DePauw University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree biochemistry, biophysics and molecular biology programs.
-DePauw is a small private not-for-profit school located in the town of Greencastle.
+DePauw University did quite well in this year’s ranking of the most popular places for biochemistry, biophysics and molecular biology students to get a bachelor’s degree.
+It came in at #8 on the list.
+DePauw is a small private not-for-profit school located in the distant town of Greencastle.

 About 50% of the students majoring in biochemistry at the school are women while 50% are male.